top of page

 1. Gingivitis

-Gingivitis is the initial stage of gum disease and is characterized by mild symptoms such as redness, swelling, and bleeding gums.
+Gingivitis is the initial stage of Periodontal disease and is characterized by mild symptoms such as redness, swelling, and bleeding gums.
 It occurs due to the buildup of plaque and can be reversed with proper oral hygiene, including regular brushing, flossing, and professional cleanings.

 2. Early Periodontitis